Ice packs spend 9 minutes doing their job. Kelvin spends 60+ minutes.

 Everyday knocks & tweaks

-Keep Kelvin in the fridge so controlled cooling is ready when you need it.
+Keep Kelvin in the freezer so controlled cooling is ready when you need it.

 Amateur sport